Customer trust and data security are critical to everything we do at Birdie.

 Database backups of Birdie’s production system are taken regularly and prior to any major upgrade or configuration change to Birdie’s production environment.
 These backups allow, in the event of a disaster, the creation of a replica environment within a minimal period of time.
-Backups are stored in a different AWS environment and region (eu-west-1).
+Backups are stored in a different AWS environment, with restricted access.

 Birdie uses multiple internal and 3rd-party tools for monitoring its production environment and protecting it against potential threats or errors:

-AWS analytics tool is configured to continuously monitor Birdie’s production environment status, including server availability, CPU, memory, disk space and other key metrics; the Cloud Monitoring tool also sends alerts to Birdie’s operations team based on preconfigured policies.
+- AWS analytical tools are configured to continuously monitor Birdie’s production environment status, including server availability, CPU, memory, disk space and other key metrics; the Cloud Monitoring tool also sends alerts to Birdie’s operations team based on preconfigured policies.

-An internal production monitoring dashboard aggregates information from Birdie’s multiple systems and provides Birdie operations personnel with a clear view of Birdie’s production environment status.
+An internal production monitoring dashboard aggregates information from Birdie’s multiple systems and provides Birdie operates with a clear view of it’s production environment status.
 Birdie also operates a support ticketing system allowing administrators and end-users to report any issues or errors they encounter while using Birdie’s web-based solution.

 Permissions and Authentication

 All-access to personal confidential data on IT systems can be attributed to individuals and logged.
 The principle of ‘least privilege’ is applied, so that users do not have access to data they have no business need to see.

 We have Single Sign-on (SSO), 2-factor authentication (2FA) and strong password policies on GitHub, Google, AWS to ensure access to cloud services are protected.